Trading Strategies With Springs

 If the spring emerges within a horizontal range, it's advisable to place the target near the upper limit of the range.
 However, exercise caution as setting the target too close to the upper boundary of the trading range could potentially result in it not being hit.

-Target in a Spring Strategy
+Target in a spring strategy

 The following chart of crude oil displays two springs in the course of a trading range.
 Note how both of them reached the target close to the upper boundary of the range.